isomerpages/enterprisesg-fha/pages/Leong Guan Food Manufacturing Pte Ltd.md

 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/uc?id=1vjLMQB7VdtR4lSgOtmj2TGakgK4OSvmx&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">Hakata Ramen</h6>
-		<p>Originating from Hakata, a business district of Fukuoka city, this ramen is famous for its smooth Tonkotsu (pork bone) broth with extra-thin noodles and simple toppings.
-A regional specialty enjoyed by people internationally, its thinner noodles are made with premium quality wheat flour and fresh eggs, easily cooked to your preferred level of doneness.</p></div>
+		<p>Originating from Hakata, a business district of Fukuoka, this ramen is famous for its smooth Tonkotsu broth with extra-thin noodles and simple toppings.

+As a regional specialty enjoyed by people internationally, our ramen is made with premium quality wheat flour and fresh eggs, where you can easily cook to your preferred level of doneness.

+HACCP Certified, ISO 22000 Certified</p></div>
 	</div>
 	</div>
 </body>